carlxaeron/ai-fe-exam/README.md

 - Implementation of Backend server or Mockup Server

 ## Must Have Output (IMPORTANT!
 Failure to provide one or more items means incomplete output)
- 1. Live link - url of your deployed output.
+ 1. Live link - url of your deployed output: [Live Site](https://carlxaeron.github.io/ai-fe-exam/)
  2. Project files - (both front-end and back-end or mockup server) your source code, it could be uploaded in github or bitbucket (must be set to public in order to access) and must provide a readme file with instructions on how to run your output
  3. PROVIDE SAMPLE CREDENTIALS for both writer user and editor user logins.